Undergraduate Program in

 Program Coordinator: John Crossley; Teaching Faculty III: Prince; Teaching Faculty II: Trafford

-Florida State University Panama City provides academic advising to students interested in pursuing coursework in the College of Applied Studies.
-For more information, contact Angie Sexton by e-mail at email@example.com or by phone at (850) 770-2178.
+Florida State University provides academic advising to students interested in pursuing coursework in the College of Applied Studies.
+For students who want to take courses on the Tallahassee campus, contact Donna Trafford by email at firstname.lastname@example.org, or by phone at 850-645-9774 .
+For students who want to take classes on the Panama City campus, contact the Academic Advising & Student Success Center by e-mail at email@example.com or by phone at (850) 770-2288.

 To earn a bachelor's degree in Recreation, Tourism and Events, students must successfully complete the following: (1) twenty-eight semester hours of required coursework: LEI 3004, 3312, 3420, 3435, 3843, 4524, 4551, 4602, 4881, 4930; (2) two semester hours of fieldwork: LEI 4921r; (3) fifteen semester hours of internship: LEI 4940r; and (4) fifteen semester hours of approved specialization coursework.
 Students must be certified in First Aid/CPR prior to enrolling in LEI 4940.